Employer Defense for Novel Coronavirus-Related Litigation

 Although simply surviving during this unprecedented time is a concern for many businesses, companies cannot neglect the concern that is ultimately most important – protecting their employees’ health and safety.
 Failing to address employee health and safety in an employer’s coronavirus response plan will open the door to a wave of employee lawsuits, potentially wreaking havoc on a company’s public image and bottom line.

 Companies need to act now to make sure they have proper policies and procedures in place to mitigate the risks of future employee complaints and litigation.
 Contacting an experienced employment attorney should be the first step.
-The attorneys at Oberheiden P.C. represent corporations and other business clients nationwide and have decades of experience advising clients in all aspects of employment law compliance and litigation.
+The attorneys at Oberheiden P.C. represent corporations and other business clients nationwide and have notable experience advising clients in all aspects of employment law compliance and litigation.
 Oberheiden P.C. is comprised entirely of senior attorneys and former federal agents who all have extensive experience in federal practice, and the firm’s unique team approach ensures that each client receives the full benefit of each attorneys’ collective knowledge and insights.

 When it comes to employment-related liability risks, no industry is exempt.
 Hospitals, nursing homes, supermarkets, delivery services, airlines, and manufacturing companies all face potential novel coronavirus-related concerns.
 As a result, employers in all industries need to have in place policies that address virus-related litigation risks, and these polices must be written to address industry-specific considerations as well as state and federally-mandated employee rights.
 This includes, but is not limited to, rights established pursuant to legislation enacted in response to the novel coronavirus (COVID-19) pandemic.

 Employers are not relieved of their obligation to afford legislative protections to their employees during the time of a global health crisis.
 If anything, the novel coronavirus (COVID-19) pandemic has shown that the opposite is true—in order to mitigate their risk, employers must step up and take additional measures to protect their employees.
-Even while companies are scrambling to change their operational structures in response to the virus, they must still adequately protect their employees against discrimination, physical harm, privacy breaches and other wrongs.
+Even while companies are scrambling to change their operational structures in response to the virus, they must still adequately protect their employees against physical harm, privacy breaches and other wrongs.

 The time to act is now.
 Employers that fail to adopt effective novel coronavirus-related employment policies and procedures significant risk financial and reputational harm.
 While these policies and procedures need to be custom-tailored to companies’ unique operations and risks, the following are examples of potential threats that most, if not all, companies will need to address: